Officials Program & Pathway

 Referees

-Referees are the backbone of every game — ensuring basketball is played safely, fairly, and in the spirit of the sport.
-Find out how to get involved.
+Referees are the backbone of every game — keeping basketball safe, fair and played in the right spirit.
+Find out how to get involved, from your very first whistle to the international stage.

 👥

-Our referees are supported by dedicated officials who are committed to developing and mentoring officials at every level of the game.
+Our referees are supported by dedicated officials committed to developing and mentoring officials at every level of the game.

 PP